Accredited Online Medical Laboratory Technician Degrees

 Albany State University’s Darton College of Health offers a 70-credit online associate of science (AS) degree in medical lab technology in traditional and online distance learning formats.

 Before students are granted admission to this program, they must successfully complete specific prerequisite courses and a letter of support from “a current clinical affiliate of the program or a hospital willing to affiliate with the program that can meet the training needs” of the applicant.
-Once admitted, students in the MLT program take courses in human anatomy and physiology; chemistry; medical laboratory technology; parasitology, mycology, and virology.
+Once admitted, students in the MLT program take courses in human anatomy and physiology; chemistry; medical laboratory technology; and parasitology, mycology, and virology.

-An externship is required to provide students with the hands-on learning experience to prepare graduates for MLT work.
+A 15-credit externship is required to provide students with the hands-on learning experience to prepare graduates for MLT work.
 In addition to tuition, students should be ready to pay for additional costs to support their learning and clinical work, such as liability insurance, personal protective equipment, immunizations, drug screenings, and a criminal background check.
 Graduates from this program are eligible to sit for the MLT exam offered by the ASCP.

 • Location: Albany, GA